Money Smart Athlete Blog

 By Iacovos Iacovides, APC Sports

-When we think about women who fight for equality in sports, we tend to think of Megan Rapinoe or Nneka Ogwumike or other athletes of our generation.
-However, one can find numerous instances in history where women defied conventional wisdom and societal norms to demand their rightful place in the world of sports.
-As humans, we have short-term memories but the annals of history always come to our rescue.
-No matter how trivial the impact of these events might seem to the modern reader, they were major steps in encouraging and empowering women to demand more; they became the anchor, the linchpin of today’s activists.
+When we think of women fighting for equality in sports, we often think of Megan Rapinoe or Nneka Ogwumike.
+However, throughout history, women have defied societal norms to claim their rightful place in sports.
+As humans, we have short-term memories, but history always provides perspective.
+Even if these events seem trivial today, they were crucial steps in empowering women to demand more; they were the foundation for today’s activists.

 She recalls her thoughts the day after the marathon: “I’ve stepped into a different life, I thought.
-To the guys it was a one-off event.
+To the guys, it was a one-off event.
 But I knew it was a lot more than that.
 A lot more.”
-Switzer’s story was, without a doubt, one of the most inspiring sport stories of the 20th century.
-Her story is so forceful because of the symbolism as well: The first woman to run in the Boston Marathon being physically attacked by a man in a suit who tries and fails to pull her down.
+Switzer’s story became one of the most inspiring sport tales of the 20th century.
+The symbolism is powerful: The first woman to run in the Boston Marathon being physically attacked by a man trying and failing to pull her down.

-Switzer defied the (unwritten) rules, exploiting the fact that the marathon’s rulebook made no provision on participation based on gender.
-Shirley Muldowney, on the other hand, did not come out of nowhere to fight the status quo.
-She fought if for decades.
-She started her career in 1958 and competed in major competitions in 1969 and 1970.
-In 1971 she won her first major race—the IHRA Southern Nationals.
-She graduated to the “big boys league” in 1976 and won three NHRA Top Fuel Dragster championships in 1977, 1980 and 1982.
+Switzer defied the unwritten rules by exploiting the fact that the marathon’s rulebook didn’t specify gender-based participation.
+Shirley Muldowney didn’t come out of nowhere to fight the status quo; she fought for decades.
+She began her career in 1958 and competed in major competitions in 1969 and 1970.
+In 1971, she won her first major race—the IHRA Southern Nationals.
+Muldowney advanced to the “big boys league” in 1976 and won three NHRA Top Fuel Dragster championships in 1977, 1980, and 1982.

-Muldowney was opposed by racers and associations every step of the way.
-She faced people who thought that drag racing was no place for a girl.
-In her own words: ‘the NHRA fought me every inch of the way, but when they saw how a girl could fill the stands; they saw I was good for the sport’.
-Sadly, she competed for the best part of her racing years without any sponsorships following her injury in the early 1980s up until the end of her career in 2003.
+Muldowney faced opposition from racers and associations every step of the way.
+She encountered people who believed drag racing had no place for a woman.
+In her words, “the NHRA fought me every inch of the way, but when they saw how a girl could fill the stands, they realized I was good for the sport.”
+Sadly, she raced for many years without sponsorship following an injury in the early 1980s until retiring in 2003.

-It is not just the outsiders, however, who changed the world of sport for the better.
-There are also those who had some sort of institutional backing, without implying that their paths were filled with roses.
-For example, Jennifer Welter who became the first female coaching intern in the NFL or, Violet Palmer, who in 1977 became the first woman to officiate an NBA game.
-We cannot do justice in a single article to all the women who defied the rules such as: Maree Lyndon, Manon Rheaume, Julie Krone, Nancy Lieberman, Hayley Wickenheiser and the list goes on.
+It’s not just outsiders who changed the sports world for the better.
+Some women had institutional backing, though their paths weren’t without struggle.
+For example, Jennifer Welter became the first female coaching intern in the NFL, and Violet Palmer became the first woman to officiate an NBA game in 1977.
+We cannot adequately cover all the women who defied the rules in a single article, including Maree Lyndon, Manon Rheaume, Julie Krone, Nancy Lieberman, Hayley Wickenheiser, and countless others.

-Today women fight different battles and the sport industry is changing drastically.
-Of course, we are moving towards a more equal sports industry but we are by no means there and we won’t be for the foreseeable future.
-Made up myths about the physical and otherwise shortcomings of women in relation to their male counterparts are being torn down and eviscerated every day.
-If you let other people draw the framework of what they think you can or cannot do, then you are doomed to always be dominated by them.
+Today, women fight different battles, and the sports industry is changing rapidly.
+While we are moving toward a more equal sports industry, we still have a long way to go.
+Myths about women’s physical and other shortcomings compared to men are being destroyed every day.
+If we let others define what we can or cannot do, we are doomed to be dominated by their limitations.
 As Marcus Aurelius wrote: it is not events that disturb people, it is their judgement concerning them.

 For more information on the above subject you may get in touch with us at [email protected].